 Paid Leave

-17 working days per year.
-Paid leave time will be used toward attending educational leave (excluding the SIUE resident Boot Camp) and may be used for vacation, personal illness, funeral attendance, illness of a family member, or other personal business.
-Earned but unused vacation will be paid out upon completion of residency.
+Each resident will earn 17 days of annual paid vacation in addition to six paid holidays and one paid personal holiday each year for a day of their choosing per 12-month contract period.
+PTO will be used toward attending educational leave excluding the SIUE resident Boot Camp and Great Lakes Resident Conference.
+PTO can also be used for vacation, personal illness, interviews, illness of a family member or other personal business.
+Earned but unused PTO will be paid out upon completion of the residency program.

 Insurance